f5devcentral/f5-agility-labs-xc/docs/class5/lab3.rst

 it as a bot.
 Therefore, for this attack, you may see some of the initial requests are logged as Human but quickly the bot will be flagged.

-To run this attack, the workflow is the same as the Basic stuffing attack except you will use the Human config and Human credentials wordlist.

 **Expected Lab Time: 30 minutes**

 Task 1: Execute a Human Credential Stuffing Attack